Vernacular architecture: Permanent dwellings

 The type of structure and materials used for a dwelling vary depending on how permanent it is.
 Frequently moved nomadic structures will be lightweight and simple, more permanent ones will be less so.
 When people settle somewhere permanently, the architecture of their dwellings will change to reflect that.

 Materials used will become heavier, more solid and more durable.
 They may also become more complicated and more expensive, as the capital and labour required to construct them is a one-time cost.
 Permanent dwellings often offer a greater degree of protection and shelter from the elements.
 In some cases, however, where dwellings are subjected to severe weather conditions such as frequent flooding or high winds, buildings may be deliberately "designed" to fail and be replaced, rather than requiring the uneconomical or even impossible structures needed to withstand them.
 The collapse of a relatively flimsy, lightweight structure is also less likely to cause serious injury than a heavy structure.

 Over time, dwellings' architecture may come to reflect a very specific geographical locale.

 Environment, construction elements and materials

+Vernacular architectural styles typically predate widespread access to means to transport large amounts of materials.
+Because of this, the local environment, the construction materials it can provide and the durability of these materials in the environment govern many aspects of vernacular architecture.
+Examples of structural material choices influenced by the environment include: